misterkrittin/Scripts-MikroTik/README.md

 # 🧑‍Introduce myself
+Hello everyone.
+My name is Krittin Srithong with a short experience in the IT sector.
+I studied Bachelor in Computer Enginnering.
+You can visit my <link src="https://medium.com/techblogclub">web blogs</link> as well as my GitHub.

 # 💰 Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)